We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - changes in weight or appetite

-Before trying CBD, it’s a good idea to speak with your doctor, especially if you’re already taking any medications or supplements.
+Before trying CBD, it’s a good idea to speak with a doctor, especially if you’re already taking any medications or supplements.
 CBD can interact with some of these.

 While the terms are often used interchangeably, CBD oils and CBD tinctures are two different products.

 The right product for you will depend on your preferences, but make a point of shopping wisely.
-Be sure to talk with your doctor before trying CBD, especially if you are taking supplements or medications to manage a health condition.
+Be sure to talk with a doctor or other healthcare professional before trying CBD, especially if you are taking supplements or medications to manage a health condition.